theasin/qmk_firmware/keyboards/akko/3061_rgb/keymaps/horrortroll/readme.md

 # My personal keymap with VIA and custom LED effect

-Keymap is default 61 qwerty 60% layout
+Keymap is default 61 qwerty, 60% layout

 It have new LED effect: